-Somatic symptom disorder: New condition could classify millions of people as mentally illMarch 19th, 2013 in Psychology & Psychiatry /
+Somatic symptom disorder: New condition could classify millions of people as mentally illMarch 19, 2013 in Medicine & Health / Psychology & Psychiatry

 Millions of people could be mislabeled as mentally ill when psychiatry's bible of diagnoses is updated in May, warns a senior doctor in this week's BMJ.